dead-claudia/thallium/CONTRIBUTING.md

 ### Code organization

-- `bin/` - The executables live here.
+- `bin` - The executables live here.
 Note that the binaries should also be directly linked to from the `package.json`.

 - `r` - The home of all reporters.
 Nothing goes here except for reporter modules part of the public API.

-- `lib/` - The core of this project.
+- `lib` - The core of this project.
 Many public API modules are just thin wrappers for something in here, including the main export.

+- `lib/assert` - The built-in assertions.
+Most of these are re-exported under the same name.

+- `lib/api` - The core API.
+Both the primary `t` and `reflect` APIs are defined here.

+- `lib/core` - The core test state and execution logic.
+Handle with care, since it's probably the most heavily used.
+Bugs in this can and often will affect seemingly unrelated tests.
+Also, the report types are defined here.

 - `lib/cli` - This contains 90% of the logic for the CLI.
-Dependency injection is heavily used for testing.
+Dependency injection is heavily used so I don't have to create dozens of file system fixtures and use `proxyquire` extensively.

-- `lib/reporter.js` - This contains common logic for the reporters.
+- `lib/reporter` - This contains common logic for the reporters.

 - `lib/replaced` - This contains anything replaced going from Node to Browserify.